 Texas uses a modified comparative fault law.
 Under this law, if a victim is found partially at fault for his or her own injury, the victim’s damages (financial compensation) can be reduced.
 If a pedestrian contributed to the crash, therefore, the courts may reduce his or her financial recovery by a percentage that matches their degree of fault, up to 50 percent.
 If the injured party is found more at fault for the accident than the defendant, no recovery is available.

 How to Prove Fault for a Pedestrian Accident

 During a pedestrian accident claim, it is the injured party’s burden to prove the other party’s fault.
 Fulfilling the burden of proof requires clear and convincing evidence that the defendant is more likely to be responsible for the pedestrian accident than not.
 Evidence to support a pedestrian accident case may include eyewitness testimonies, a police accident report, photographs and videos, crash reconstruction, and medical records.
-A personal injury attorney in San Antonio can help a victim collect evidence to build a compelling case against one or more liable parties for a pedestrian accident.
+A San Antonio pedestrian accident attorney can help a victim collect evidence to build a compelling case against one or more liable parties for a pedestrian accident.